climate-action-kits/pxt-fwd-edu/ms-risingsea-modify.md

 Remember to press the ``|Download|`` button to download our modified code.

 **Important!** Remember that our project uses electronic wires and sensors that should not get wet!
 If any part other than the building blocks get wet, turn off your project and fully dry it before continuing.

+## Experiment Step 1
+Using craft materials, or building blocks from the Climate Action Kit, let's build a **shelf of land** for our ice to sit on!

+* **Land Ice** like glaciers sit frozen on land, and **flow** into the ocean.
+* **Sea Ice** like icebergs float in the water, and are **already sitting** in the ocean when they melt.

+~hint Tell Me More

+When we build a **shelf of land** for our ice to sit on, we can see how a **glacier** melting impacts sea level rise.

+1. Build your shelf of land
+2. Place your ice on top of it
+3. Fill the water so that the ice sits above the water level. hint~

 ## Build Step 17 @showdialog
 To help your green circular building block float in water, wrap it with plastic wrap.